 This course is a study of the prose, drama, and poetry of primarily American and English writers.
-Credits: 3 Prerequisites: ENG 131 ENG 132 or ENG 199-200.
-Program: English
+Credits 3 Prerequisites or ENG 199-200.
+Prerequisite Courses ENG 131 ENG 132

-ENG 434: African Literature
+ENG 434 : African Literature

 This course is an introduction to the written prose, poetry, and drama of Africa.
 Literature in both African languages (in translation) and in English will be covered, including representative works and genres from West, East, and Southern Africa.

-Credits: 3 Prerequisites: ENG 131 ENG 132 or ENG 199-200.
-Program: English
+Credits 3 Prerequisites or ENG 199-200.
+Prerequisite Courses ENG 131 ENG 132 or ENG 199-200 or junior/senior class standing.

-ENG 435: Poetry
+ENG 435 : Poetry